roman-kh/roman-kh.github.com/_posts/2015-12-19-numpy-BLAS-multicore.md

 ---
 layout: post
-title: How to make numpy work on several CPUs
+title: How to make numpy use several CPUs
 description: "Make your numpy faster"
 modified: 2015-12-19
 ---

 Almost everybody now uses *numpy* as it is extremely helpful for data analysis.
-However, oftentimes (if not almost always) numpy does not deliver at its full strength since it is installed in a very inefficient way - when it is linked with old-fashioned ATLAS and BLAS libraries which can use only 1 CPU core.
+However, oftentimes (if not almost always) numpy does not deliver at its full strength since it is installed in a very inefficient way - when it is linked with old-fashioned ATLAS and BLAS libraries which can use only 1 CPU core even when your computer is equipped with multicore processor or even a few processors.

 You might easily check if it is the case for you.
 To do this just create a simple test program:
 {% highlight python %}